Introducing Unwind Talks

 O: I incorporate mindful thinking in my life by meditating, journaling and nature walks.
 These three are extremely essential to my day to day routine.
 It’s a practice.
 Focusing on my breathing is also another great way I incorporate mindful thinking.
 It really helps me to calm down and really check in with my body.
 Building a healthy relationship with my body is also very important for me when it comes to mindful thinking.
 I do my best to listen to it and nurture it.
 Nature walks are my absolute favorite.
 Nature really allows me to focus on what’s in front of me and to appreciate the simple things.

-US: Part of your mission is to spread messages of self-love and encouraging soul work to you audience.
+US: Part of your mission is to spread messages of self-love and encouraging soul work to your audience.
 What is your experience with these topics, and have you had any positive feedback from your followers?

-O: My artwork is based in personal experiences.
-I am my own healing journey and I want to share it with others in hopes that it helps others too.
+O: My artwork is based on personal experiences.
+I am on my own healing journey and I want to share it with others in hopes that it helps others too.
 I’ve always been an optimistic person and I love helping others, but I’m also learning that I don’t need to over-do it.
 For example, I do not pressure myself into creating artwork or posting on IG.
 It is so easy to get wrapped up with social media and I have to remind myself that I can take a break at any moment.

 I’ve had so much positive feedback from my friends and followers.
 It’s been so heart warming to receive DMs from individuals saying that my messages resonate with them and that my work has been helping them get through tough times.
 Sometimes that is so crazy to me because it reaffirms that I am not alone in this journey and never will be.

 US: Lastly, do you practice any crafts, like needlepoint?